yuanz03/tp/docs/DeveloperGuide.md

     1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/U16 t/friend`<br>
        Expected: A new player `John Doe` is added to the player list.
 Details of the added player are shown in the status message.

-   1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/NonExistentTeam`<br>
+    1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/NonExistentTeam t/friend`<br>
        Expected: No player is added.
 Error details shown in the status message indicating the team does not exist.

-   1. Other incorrect add commands to try: `add`, `add pl/John Doe`, `...` <br>
-      Expected: Similar to previous.

 2. Adding a player with duplicate player name

     1. Prerequisites: At least one player must already exist in PlayBook.

-    1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/U16 t/friend`(where `John Doe` already exists in the player list)<br>
+    1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/U16 t/friend` (where `John Doe` already exists in the player list)<br>
        Expected: No player is added.
 Error details shown in the status message indicating the duplicate player.

-### Deleting a player
+### Editing a player

-1. Deleting a player while all players are being shown
+1. Editing a player while all players are being shown

     1. Prerequisites: List all players using the `list` command.
-Multiple players in the list.
+At least one player must already exist in PlayBook.

-   1. Test case: `delete pl/Bernice Yu`<br>
+    1. Test case: `edit pl/John Doe p/98767899`<br>
-      Expected: Bernice Yu is deleted from the list.
-Details of the deleted player are shown in the status message.
+       Expected: `John Doe`'s phone number is updated to `98767899`.
+Details of the edited player are shown in the status message.

-   1. Test case: `delete pl/Invalid_Name`<br>
+    1. Test case: `edit pl/John Doe n/John Doe`<br>
+       Expected: No player is edited.
+Error details shown in the status message indicating that no changes were made to any player fields.

+    1. Test case: `edit pl/John Doe n/Alex Yeoh` (where `Alex Yeoh` already exists in the player list)<br>
-      Expected: No player is deleted.
-Error details shown in the status message.
+       Expected: No player is edited.
+Error details shown in the status message indicating that a duplicate player already exists in the PlayBook.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` <br>
+### Assigning a player to a team

+1. Assigning a player to a team while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `assignteam pl/John Doe tm/U16`<br>
-      Expected: Similar to previous.
+       Expected: `John Doe` is assigned to the `U16` team.

+    1. Test case: `assignteam pl/John Doe tm/U16` (where `John Doe` is a captain of his previous team)<br>
+       Expected: `John Doe` is assigned to the `U16` team.
+Additional status message indicating that `John Doe` has been removed from the captaincy of his previous team.

+### Assigning a position to a player

+1. Assigning a position while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `assignposition pl/John Doe ps/LW`<br>
+       Expected: `John Doe` is assigned the `LW` position.

+    1. Test case: `assignposition pl/John Doe ps/NonExistentPosition`<br>
+       Expected: No position is assigned.
+Error details shown in the status message indicating the position does not exist.

+    1. Test case: `assignposition pl/John Doe ps/LW` (where `John Doe` is already assigned the `LW` position)<br>
+       Expected: No position is assigned.
+Error details shown in the status message indicating `John Doe` is already assigned the `LW` position.

 ### Assigning an injury status to a player

 1. Assigning an injury status while all players are being shown

     1. Prerequisites: List all players using the `list` command.
-Multiple players in the list.
+At least one player must already exist in PlayBook.

-    1. Test case: `assigninjury pl/Alex Yeoh i/ACL`<br>
+    1. Test case: `assigninjury pl/John Doe i/ACL`<br>
-       Expected: Alex Yeoh's injury status is updated to include `ACL`.
+       Expected: `John Doe`'s injury status is updated to include `ACL`.

-    1. Test case: `assigninjury pl/Invalid_Name i/ACL`<br>
+   1. Test case: `assigninjury pl/John Doe i/FIT`<br>
       Expected: No injury is assigned.
-Error details shown in the status message indicating invalid player name.

-   1. Test case: `assigninjury pl/Alex Yeoh i/Invalid_Injury`<br>
-      Expected: No injury is assigned.
-Error details shown in the status message indicating invalid injury name.

-   1. Test case: `assigninjury pl/Alex Yeoh i/FIT`<br>
-      Expected: No injury is assigned.
 Error details shown in the status message indicating `FIT` cannot be assigned as an injury status.

-   1. Test case: `assigninjury pl/Alex Yeoh i/ACL` (after already assigning ACL)<br>
+   1. Test case: `assigninjury pl/John Doe i/ACL` (where `John Doe` is already assigned the `ACL` injury status)<br>
       Expected: No injury is assigned.
+Error details shown in the status message indicating `John Doe` is already assigned the `ACL` injury.

+### Assigning a captaincy to a player

+1. Assigning a captaincy while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `assigncaptain pl/John Doe`<br>
+       Expected: `John Doe` is assigned as the captain of his team.
+If a captain already exists in the team, an additional status message indicates the current captain will be automatically stripped of their captaincy.

+    1. Test case: `assigncaptain pl/John Doe` (where `John Doe` is already assigned as captain of his team)<br>
+       Expected: No captaincy is assigned.
+Error details shown in the status message indicating `John Doe` is already assigned as captain of his team.

+### Unassigning an injury status to a player

+1. Unassigning an injury status while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `unassigninjury pl/John Doe i/ACL`<br>
+       Expected: `ACL` injury is removed from `John Doe`'s injury status.

+    1. Test case: `unassigninjury pl/John Doe i/ACL` (where `John Doe` is not injured, i.e., has the `FIT` status) <br>
-Error details shown in the status message indicating injury status `ACL` has already been assigned to the player.
+       Expected: No injury is unassigned.
+Error details shown in the status message indicating `John Doe` is already assigned the default `FIT` status.

-    1. Other incorrect delete commands to try: `assigninjury`, `assigninjury pl/Alex Yeoh`, `assigninjury i/ACL`, `...`<br>
-       Expected: Similar to previous.
+    1. Test case: `unassigninjury pl/John Doe i/NonExistentInjury`<br>
+       Expected: No injury is unassigned.
+Error details shown in the status message indicating `John Doe` has no record of this injury.

+### Unassigning a captaincy from a player

+1. Unassigning a captaincy while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `unassigncaptain pl/John Doe`<br>
+       Expected: `John Doe` is removed as the captain of his team.

+    1. Test case: `unassigncaptain pl/John Doe` (where `John Doe` is not the captain of his team)<br>
+       Expected: No captaincy is unassigned.
+Error details shown in the status message indicating `John Doe` is not the captain of his team.

+### Deleting a player

+1. Deleting a player while all players are being shown

+    1. Prerequisites: List all players using the `list` command.
+At least one player must already exist in PlayBook.

+    1. Test case: `delete pl/John Doe`<br>
+       Expected: `John Doe` is deleted from the list.
+Details of the deleted player are shown in the status message.

+### Deleting a position or team

+1. Deleting a position or team

+    1. Prerequisites: For each deletion, at least one corresponding team or position must already exist in PlayBook.

+    1. Test case: `delete tm/U16`<br>
+       Expected: The `U16` team is deleted from the PlayBook, provided it has no players assigned to it.

+    1. Test case: `delete ps/LW`<br>
+       Expected: The `LW` position is deleted from the PlayBook, provided it has no players assigned to it.

 ### Saving data